Better information systems — VPEC-T

-This article is about a new approach to business analysis for information systems which is already proving itself in the field.
-The approach covers the vital time before the technologists start working on how to change, acquire or build the system, and it shows why that time is so vital.
-Here you'll find a description of the heart of a new framework for thinking called VPEC-T, backed up with a mind map of a remarkable new book about it.
+This article is about an important approach to business analysis for information systems which has proved itself in the field.
+The approach covers the vital time before the technologists start working on how to change, acquire or build the system, and it shows why what is done then can determine the success of a system.
+Here you'll find a description of the heart of a framework for thinking called VPEC-T, backed up with a mind map of a remarkable book about it.

 Before long, though, I realized that businesses that paid me were doing some interesting stuff with the information processed in the systems I helped to build.
 My focus started to move.
 Then, working as a consultant let me through the doors of hotels, insurance companies, satellite launch vehicle manufacturers, international courier services... and many more.
 There were striking differences but ...